OutSystems/docs-product/src/develop/security/end-user-manage/accessing-users.md

 1. Click **Apply**.

 OutSystems saves the password you entered for the Administrator user ("admin") of the Users application, and grants the Administrator user with all the available Roles.

+To reset the password of the Administrator of User, repeat the previous procedure.